partcad/partcad/README.md

 ## Installation

-Note: It's not required but highly recommended that you have [conda] installed.
+Note, it's not required but highly recommended that you have [conda] installed.
 If you experience any difficulty installing or using any PartCAD tool, then make sure to install [conda].

 ### Extension for Visual Studio Code